For some, New Zealand is a once in a lifetime experience, and since they have come all this way, they might as well make the most of it.

 Whatever the reason, if you love mountains, this will be a beautiful romance.

-Meet at our office in Wanaka where you will meet your guide and complete a gear check.
+Come to our office in Wanaka where you will meet your guide and complete a gear check.
 After a short drive to the staging area, we load into our helicopter.
 It is a stunning flight into Bevan Col where you begin the business end of the trip.
 Your guide will give you the required instruction on glacier travel and ice axe and crampon use.
 A one hour walk across the Bonar Glacier gets you to Colin Todd Hut which will be the base for your ascent.
 This amazing hut is perched high on the side of the mountain at 1800m and is owned by the New Zealand Alpine Club.
 Under agreement with the Alpine Club, Aspiring Guides is allowed to keep equipment at the hut which minimizes the gear you are required to carry.
 The hut can be busy and in nice weather we often choose to bivi or tent outside.
 We like to eat well and should you happen to bring a lightweight plastic bottle of your favourite beverage it would not be a problem.

 Often clients benefit from an acclimatisation day to get used to their surroundings and to explore the area.
 There are several smaller summits nearby that can be climbed to give the guide time to familiarise you with the equipment and techniques required.
 This day also gives you some time up your sleeve should the weather not cooperate.